camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

     </tr>
 </table>

-You can also operate both task types at the same time in the same application by utilizing both APIs.
+You can also operate both task types at the same time in the same application utilizing both APIs.
 We recommend this for a smooth migration, but you should eventually update all processes to use the new task type to use all benefits.
 The following image illustrates how to route API calls to the respective APIs:

 <img src={APIArchitectureImg} className={styles.noShadow} style={{width: 800}} alt="Task API Architecture" />

 The major changes are:

-- Create and maintain new, additional secrets for the Zeebe REST API
+- Create and maintain new, additional secrets for the Zeebe REST API.
-- Call dedicated endpoints on separate components (Zeebe vs Tasklist) for all state modifications on tasks for the respective task types
+- Call dedicated endpoints on separate components (Zeebe vs. Tasklist) for all state modifications on tasks for the respective task types.
-- Manage new request/response objects
+- Manage new request/response objects.

 The following table outlines the respective endpoints.
 Click the endpoints to follow to the API documentation and inspect the differences in the request and response objects.